jkomoros/card-web/README.md

 The app currently has a number of constants and configuration that are spedcific to the production instance hard-coded.
 If you have any interest in standing up an instance on your own, issue #164 tracks the work to make it fully general.
 Please chime in there and I'll prioritize that work!

+## Getting set up

+### Config

+config.SECRET.json is where most of the configuration for your webapp.
+There's a sample one at config.SAMPLE.json.
+Copy it over:

+`cp config.SAMPLE.json config.SECRET.json`

+That file shouldl never be committed.
+The `.gitignore` file will help prevent you from accidentally committing it.

+That config file has to be injected and copied to lots of static files.
+To do that, run:

+`gulp inject-config`

+That will create a number of files throughout the repo (all excluded from commits via `.gitignore`) for the proper functioning of the webapp. **Re-run gulp inject-config every time you change that config file**

+See the section entitled **Config file keys** for more on the different keys and how they're interpreted.

+### First Run

+Run `npm install` to install all of the dependencies

+Configure the default config as described in **Config** section, above.

+Run `npm run start` to run the server.

+## Config file keys

+### firebase

+The firebase key is where you put the firebase config.

+There should be two sub-keys: firebase.dev and firebase.prod

+### firebase.dev

+This is where your firebase project config should go for the dev version of the project.
+This is the 'staging' server with throw-away data.

+### firebase.prod

+This is where your firebase project config should go for the prod version of the project, with real data and visible to the world.

 ## New webapp

 ### Developing